-After Years Of Uneventful Check-Ins, Arizona Woman Is Arrested, Faces Deportation
+After Years Of Uneventful Check-Ins, Arizona Woman Is Arrested, Deported

 America

-After Years Of Uneventful Check-Ins, Arizona Woman Is Arrested, Faces Deportation
+After Years Of Uneventful Check-Ins, Arizona Woman Is Arrested, Deported

-An Arizona woman who has lived in the U.S. for more than two decades was arrested after her regular check-in with immigration officials on Wednesday night and now faces deportation to Mexico.
+An Arizona woman who has lived in the U.S. for more than two decades was arrested Wednesday night after her regular check-in with immigration officials and has been deported to Mexico.
+She was sent to Nogales, Mexico, on Thursday, reports Katherine Fritcke of member station KJZZ.

-Her arrest — which was protested by dozens of activists, some of whom were arrested late Wednesday — is a glimpse of how immigration enforcement might be changing under the Trump administration.
+Guadalupe Garcia de Rayos' deportation — which has been protested by dozens of activists, some of whom were arrested late Wednesday — is a glimpse of how immigration enforcement is changing under the Trump administration.

-Guadalupe Garcia de Rayos has had a deportation order against her for several years but was not considered a priority for deportation during the Obama administration.
-But two weeks ago, President Trump issued an executive order changing deportation priorities.
+She has had a deportation order against her for several years but was not considered a priority for deportation during the Obama administration.
+But two weeks ago, President Trump issued an executive order changing deportation priorities; Garcia de Rayos is believed to be one of the first people deported under that expanded enforcement.

 The New York Times reports that Garcia de Rayos, now 35, was just 14 when she "sneaked across the border" from a poor district in Mexico into southern Arizona.

+Her lawyer tells Fritcke that she missed the cutoff for DACA status by four months.

-She married a man who is also in the country illegally, and they had two children, who are U.S. citizens.
+Garcia de Rayos married a man who is also in the country illegally, and they had two children, who are U.S. citizens.

 In 2008, Garcia de Rayos was arrested while she was working at a water park, during a raid carried out by then-Maricopa County Sheriff Joe Arpaio.
 (Arpaio's workplace raids have been challenged in court as unconstitutional; the case is ongoing.)
 In 2009, she was convicted of possessing false papers.
 In 2013, ICE says, an order for her deportation was finalized.